-Andres Fernandez

-University of Tübingen and IMPRS-IS
+Andres Fernandez University of Tübingen and IMPRS-IS Tübingen, Germany a.fernandez@uni-tuebingen.de

-Tübingen, Germany

-a.fernandez@uni-tuebingen.de

-Abstract-Polyphonic Piano Transcription has recently experienced substantial progress, driven by the use of sophisticated Deep Learning approaches and the introduction of new subtasks such as note onset, offset, velocity and pedal detection.
-This progress was coupled with an increased complexity and size of the proposed models, typically relying on non-realtime components and high-resolution data.
-In this work we focus on onset and velocity detection, showing that a substantially smaller and simpler convolutional approach, using lower temporal resolution (24ms), is still competitive: our proposed ONSETS&VELOCITIES (O&V) model achieves state-of-the-art performance on the MAESTRO dataset for onset detection (F1=96.78%) and sets a good novel baseline for onset+velocity (F_1 =94.50%), while having \sim 3.1M parameters and maintaining real-time capabilities on modest commodity hardware.
-We provide open-source code to reproduce our results and a real-time demo with a pretrained model 1.
+Abstract-Polyphonic Piano Transcription has recently experienced substantial progress driven by the application of sophisticated Deep Learning setups and the introduction of new subtasks such as note onset, offset, velocity and pedal detection.
+In this work, we focus on onset and velocity detection, presenting a convolutional neural network with substantially reduced size (~3.1M parameters) and a simple inference scheme that achieves state-of-the-art performance on the MAESTRO dataset for onset detection (F1=96.78%) and sets a good novel baseline for onset+velocity (F1=94.50%), while maintaining real-time capabilities on modest commodity hardware.
+Furthermore, our proposed ONSETS&VELOCITIES (O&V) model shows that a time resolution of 24ms is competitive, countering recent trends.
+We provide open-source software to reproduce our results and a real-time demo with a pretrained model1.